 The quintessence of my experience in old cemeteries, though, is that they enable me to feel a connection with the past.
 The lichen-covered hands of a praying stone cherub, an almost-obliterated date of birth more than 300 years ago, the unabashed melancholy of weeping angels draped over coffins: I experience a frisson of recognition when I see–and especially touch–these relics of long-ago people who become in the instant timeless.

 Thus, it has been no surprise to me that an important corollary of my current project commemorating the centenary of World War I has been my joy in the things themselves that I have seen and read and touched.
 I have rediscovered old literary companions in Ernest Hemingway’s A Farewell to Arms and Erich Maria Remarque’s All Quiet on the Western Front (both published in 1929).
-Even better, I have discovered a whole new collection of novels that came directly out of the Great War: Under Fire by Henri Barbusse (France, 1916), The Return of the Soldier by Rebecca West (England, 1918), Wooden Crosses by Roland Dorgelès (France, 1919), Parade’s End by Ford Madox Ford (England, 1924-1928), Fear by Gabriel Chevallier (France, 1930), and Her Privates We (England, 1930).
+Even better, I have discovered a whole new collection of novels that came directly out of the Great War: Under Fire by Henri Barbusse (France, 1916), The Return of the Soldier by Rebecca West (England, 1918), Wooden Crosses by Roland Dorgelès (France, 1919), Parade’s End by Ford Madox Ford (England, 1924-1928), Fear by Gabriel Chevallier (France, 1930), and Her Privates We by Frederic Manning (England, 1930).
 I have seen cinematic depictions of the war that maintain their dark power all these decades later: All Quiet on the Western Front (Lewis Milestone, 1930), Wooden Crosses (Raymond Bernard, 1932), Broken Lullaby (Ernst Lubitsch, 1932), and The Grand Illusion (Jean Renoir, 1937).

 Most delicious of all, though, I have acquired, purely at random, one book and several pieces of ephemera dating from the time of the war itself.
 These items (with one notable exception) were held and touched and read by people who witnessed first- or second-hand the horrors of the war that became a watershed moment in the history of Western civilization.
-E. Barker begins his 1915 pamphlet “Great Britain’s Reasons for Going to War,” as follows: “At the present moment, the two Germanic powers–Germany and Austria–and engaged with a war with two Romance powers in the West, and with three Slavonic powers in the East.”
+E. Barker begins his 1915 pamphlet “Great Britain’s Reasons for Going to War,” as follows: “At the present moment, the two Germanic powers–Germany and Austria–are engaged with a war with two Romance powers in the West, and with three Slavonic powers in the East.”
 In his peroration, Barker justifies England’s decision to oppose the Germanic powers because they have “offended against the Right.”
 Need I say more?
 Oh, but there’s much more.

 I got three paper-bound issues of a magazine entitled The Great War: The Standard History of the World-Wide Conflict, edited by H. W. Wilson; this weekly blow-by-blow account of the war as it happened was later collected into a thirteen-volume book collection.
 Volume VII, Part 119 (week ending November 25, 1916), priced at sixpence, has a tellingly different subtitle from the final set: The Standard History of the All-Europe Conflict; it comprises a history of Rumania’s war efforts to that date.
 Volume X, Part 173 (w/e December 8, 1917) contains an article about America’s entry into the war entitled “Promptitude versus Dalliance.”
 Volume XI, Part 209 (w/e August 17, 1918) features on its cover a drawing captioned “America’s Charge to the Battle-Cry of ‘Lusitania!'”

 Gas Attack was the official publication of New York’s 27th Infantry Division at Camp Wadsworth, South Carolina.
 Vol. 1, No, 21 (April 13, 1918) is chock-full of unit news, jokes, and advertisements for first aid kits and fountain pens, safety razors and puttees; a “Special Box of ‘Smokes'” for $1 and Wrigley’s Spearmint, Doublemint, and Juicy Fruit, good for dry throats and husky voices.
 I also obtained a copy of The War in Pictures published by Leslie’s weekly newspaper on August 16, 1917.
 Printed on the front cover is the price, 10 cents, and affixed thereon is an address label: H. J. Palmer, 2726 E. 2nd St., Sioux City, Iowa.
 The first page sets the tone with two photos entitled “The Complex and Terrible Phase” and “The Simple and Constructive Side.”
 The upper photo of a “mighty dreadnought . . . one vast and interlocking mechanism geared to one purpose–destruction” sits in counterpoise to the lower, two peasant women in a field, one plowing, one nursing her infant child.
 Photos of the men and the machines of war “over there” accompany articles about news on the home front, people in the limelight, soldiers training for war, and “Peace Talk in the Air.”
 The back cover sports a dapper young gentleman smoking a Chesterfield cigarette: “Mild?
 Sure!
 Yet they ‘Satisfy.’
 20 for 10¢.”
-Both these American publications encourage their readers with brief nots on the cover to place a one-cent stamp on the magazine and deliver to a postal employee, who will ensure that it is “placed in the hands of our soldiers or sailors at the front.”
+Both these American publications encourage their readers with brief notes on the cover to place a one-cent stamp on the magazine and deliver to a postal employee, who will ensure that it is “placed in the hands of our soldiers or sailors at the front.”

 These pages I hold in my hands were held in other hands a century ago.
 These photographs I find moving were wept over by mothers and sweethearts.
 These paragraphs I read were read by other, wiser eyes.
 Ernest Hemingway even described the book I am currently reading as “the finest and noblest book of men in war that I have ever read.
 I read it over every year to remember how things really were so that I will never lie to myself or anyone else about them.”
 Ernest Hemingway read the very book I am reading.
 And he pronounced it fine and noble.